QubesOS/qubes-doc/developer/system/template-manager.md

 # Template Manager

-This document discusses the designs and technical details of `qvm-template`, the template manager application in Qubes OS.
+This document discusses the designs and technical details of `qvm-template`, a soon-to-be template manager application currently in development for Qubes OS.
 The goals of the project is to design a new mechanism for TemplateVM distribution and a unified tool for template management.

 ## Motivation